One example of the plugin's 175 ways to group your images

 You can apply the same idea while viewing a specific folder if you create an empty collection (perhaps named “Empty”) that you can add to the selection.

-(Due to limitations in Lightroom's plugin infrastructure, items marked with a “*” take longer to process.)
+Due to the nature of Lightroom's plugin infrastructure, items marked with a “*” take longer to process.

 |In Lightroom Library|